apache/nifi/README.md

 follow the directions found there.
 - Build nifi.
 Change directory to 'nifi' and follow the directions found there.

+## Documentation

+See http://nifi.incubator.apache.org/ for the latest documentation.

 ## License

 Except as otherwise noted this software is licensed under the